blossom-hub/blossom/README.md

 - blossom only reads your data, it doesn't know how to write and won't smash up your data.
 - a small eco-system of helper utilities is in the planning (pretty-print, price import, etc - rather custom)

+## But this breaks IFRS Rule 123-R!
+Yes.
+But then you should get a real accountant if you need to follow those rules to the letter.
+It tries to strike a balance between real accounting and common sense.
+You can raise a ticket if you like.

 ## Does it work yet?
 Yes and no. It works, but it doesn't do a whole lot and is not overly optimised.
 For "toy" inputs, it works fine, and I have successfully converted a ~2500 line input into the tool.
 But on the flip side, not all the features are there and the outputs are rather basic.